Robinpig/Note/docs/CS/DB/LevelDB/LevelDB.md

 }
 ```

+### File

+RandomAccessFile

+SequentialFile

+WritableFile

 ## Cache

 The contents of the database are stored in a set of files in the filesystem and each file stores a sequence of compressed blocks.
 If options.block_cache is non-NULL, it is used to cache frequently used uncompressed block contents.

 ## Compress

 Snappy

+## Write-Ahead Log

+addRecord

+readRecord

+recoverLogFile

 ## MemTable

+### add MemTable

 ```cpp